bloomberg/container-timing/README.md

 ## Using the API

 As with [Element Timing](https://github.com/WICG/element-timing), registration will be on a per-element basis.
 An element with a `containertiming` attribute will have itself and its whole sub-tree registered for container timing.
-There is currently no plan for implicit registration; see [Built-in containers](#built-in-containers)
+There is currently no plan for implicit registration; see [Built-in containers](#built-in-containers).

 Example: